pmitros/tsvx/README.md

 Status
 ======

-We will have a **request-for-comments period**, which we will probably close off late 2016 or early 2017.
+We are in a **request-for-comments period**.
 If we decide this is a good idea, we'll make this more production-ready, and perhaps draft an IETF RFC or similar standard.

 File Structure
 ==============